 During a commercial, Jason starts flipping through the latest Ballard Designs catalog.
 He sees their shutter shelf for $259.00, looks at me and says, “We could totally make that out of those shutters in the garage.”

 He gets all the heart eyes when he comes up with spontaneous projects like that.

 So, we paused the show, head to the garage and got started on what would become our version of Ballard Design’s shutter shelf for only $7.00!

 We had everything on hand except the industrial farmhouse style brackets to make the shelf.
 We couldn’t find anything like them in the store, so we made them ourselves for $1.00 per bracket.
-Click here or on the picture below for the DIY bracket tutorial.
+Check out the end of the post for the link to the DIY farmhouse metal brackets.

 (Affiliate links included for your crafting convenience.)